Idk1245/exe-2.5-code-restoredforandroid/README.md

  • MarioMaster - Coder and porter - ( The real one, but he is good porter)

  • Stefan2008 - Coder and porter - ( The bad porter beacuse he didn't ported mod on source or coded, but he's want to help )

- • Idk1245 - Restored the mod for android!

 ### FNF Android porting stuff maked by: